 Martin Souchier

-My research focuses on Macroeconomics.
+My research focuses on Macroeconomics, especially labor markets and monetary economics.

 Insurance Inside and Outside the Firm